-- This Possum Skin Cloak was created by eleven indigenous student.
+This Possum Skin Cloak was created by eleven indigenous students.

 A number of possum skin pelts stitched together, engraved and coloured with ochre.
 The work was undertaken by students in the Ballarat School of Mines Advanced Certificate of Koori Art and Design in 2002.
 Artists: Greg Clark, Laura Guest, Tim Karpany, Kym Krasa, Joe Lee, Jason Marks, Sam Morrison, Bianca Nikkelson, Diana Nikkelson, Kelly Saylor.